Becoming a Glider Pilot (USA)

 The Sport Pilot Certificate

 In 2004, the FAA established a new Sport Pilot certificate.
-Due to the many restrictions of this certificate, the club recommends that the typical student pilot should train to the Private Pilot standards, mentioned above.
+Due to the many restrictions of this certificate (only 3 of the clubs' 9 gliders are sport pilot eligible), the club recommends that the typical student pilot should train to the Private Pilot standards, mentioned above.